Cod3Uchiha/TKM-bot/README.md

 ---

-*GET* • SESSION ID • https://beltahmd-sessions-ce114587ed6a.herokuapp.com • FOR now use this for pairing, tkm bot pairing site is under maintenance
+*GET* • SESSION ID • https://beltahmd-sessions-ce114587ed6a.herokuapp.com • FOR now use this for pairing, tkm bot pairing is under maintenance

 Thank you for using TKM-bot